-Upon signing with the Mets on June 21, the team assigned the hard throwing righty to Brooklyn, where he appeared in 11 games, eight starts, posting a minuscule 1.50 ERA over 30 innings.
+Upon signing with the Mets on June 21, the team assigned the hard throwing righty to the Short-Season A Brooklyn Cyclones, where he appeared in 11 games (eight starts) posting a minuscule 1.50 ERA over 30 innings.
 Dunn held opponents to a .227 average, and struck out 10.5 batters per nine.

 The hype is certainly warranted for Justin Dunn, MMO’s sixth best prospect for 2017, as he features a mid-nineties fastball that touches 97, a slider, curve and changeup.
 The Mets limited his innings in 2016, as he began tossing just two innings for the Cyclones before transitioning to the starting rotation, where he was capped at three innings of work.

-Dunn also ranked twice in this offseason’s Top 100 prospect rankings with his highest being #84 by Keith Law.
+Dunn also ranked twice in this off-season’s Top-100 prospect rankings with his highest being No. 84 by Keith Law.

-I had the privilege of speaking to Justin earlier in the week, where we discussed the draft, playing close to home, and an awesome dunk tank story!
+I had the privilege of speaking to Dunn earlier in the week, where we discussed the Draft, playing close to home, and an early memory involving a dunk tank.

 MMO – Hey Justin, thanks for taking some time to speak with me today.
-What was draft night like for you?
-Many Met fans have seen the video of you with your Boston College teammates celebrating at a sports bar when you heard the news, can you talk a bit about that night and the emotions you felt?
+What was Draft night like for you?
+Many Mets fans have seen the video of you with your Boston College teammates celebrating at a sports bar when you heard the news, can you talk a bit about that night and the emotions you felt?

-MMO – The Dodgers drafted you in 2013 in the 37th round; did going through the draft process back then make it any easier for you last year?
+MMO – The Dodgers drafted you in the 37th Round back in 2013.
+Did going through the draft process back then make it any easier for you last year?

-Justin – Yeah for sure, I mean at that point in my career I was in a little bit different place.
-I was a buck fifty maybe, five-foot-ten, and I wasn’t in a situation to where I was ready to go play with grown men that were 21-22 years-old like I am now.
+Justin – For sure.
+I mean, at that point in my career I was in a little bit different place.
+I was a buck fifty, five-foot-ten, and I wasn’t in a situation to where I was ready to go play with grown men that were 21-22 years-old like I am now.